ArabellaJordan/ArabellaJordan/README.md

 - 👋 Hi, I’m Arabella
-- 👀 I’m interested in mech keybs thocks n clacks
+- 👀 I’m interested in mech keybs
 - 🌱 I’m currently learning Web Development!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: jordanfaearabella@gmail.com